 In the 8th century, Benedictine monks had settled on the north bank of the river to the west of London.
-At high tide, their settlement on Thorney Island was completely surrounded by the then much wider Thames.
-Subsequently, the area was to be used as a Royal residence – King Canute held court there and later Edward the Confessor made it his home.
-It was he who established the historic division between the centre for trade – the City of London – and that of government – the City of Westminster.
+At high tide, their settlement on Thorney Island was surrounded by the then much wider Thames.
+Subsequently, the area was to be used as a Royal residence – King Canute held court there, and later, Edward the Confessor made it his home.
+He established the historical division between the centre for trade – the City of London – and that of government – the City of Westminster.

-Edward had long had the dream of restoring the ancient monastery and he started to do so as soon as he became king.
+Edward had long dreamed of restoring the ancient monastery and started to do so as soon as he became king.
 He lived just long enough to see the abbey church consecrated on 28th December 1065, twenty years after work had begun.
-On 5th January he died and was buried in his new church the following day.
+On 5th January, he died and was buried in his new church the following day.

-Harold, nominated by Edward as his successor, was crowned King in the new abbey, starting the tradition which continues to the present day.
+Harold, nominated by Edward as his successor, was crowned King in the new abbey, starting the tradition that continues today.

 Begun in 1078, the keep commanded the approaches to London by both river and road and was strengthened and enlarged by succeeding monarchs.
 The infamous Bloody Tower was to be the setting for the murders of the boy King Edward and his younger brother, possibly on the orders of Richard III in 1483.
 Their bodies were found in the 17th century and interred in Westminster Abbey.

-Throughout the 16th century was the reign of the Tudors, the country prospered and London’s importance as a port and centre for world trade increased.
-However a fire in 1512 destroyed much of the original Palace of Westminster and for the first twenty years of his reign, Henry VIII ruled England from Greenwich.
+Throughout the 16th century, the reign of the Tudors, the country prospered, and London’s importance as a port and centre for world trade increased.
+However, a fire in 1512 destroyed much of the original Palace of Westminster, and for the first twenty years of his reign, Henry VIII ruled England from Greenwich.

-The final break with the royal tradition of maintaining a palace at Westminster came one cold day in January 1649, when following his trial in the original Great Hall of Westminster Palace, Charles I was executed outside the Banqueting Hall of Whitehall.
+The final break with the royal tradition of maintaining a palace at Westminster came one cold day in January 1649.
+Following his trial in the original Great Hall of Westminster Palace, Charles I was executed outside the Banqueting Hall of Whitehall.

 Never again would the Palace of Westminster be a monarch’s residence.
 By the early 17th century, the City of London had spread far from its original Roman walled centre to meet the City of Westminster at Temple Bar.
-The City of London, however, was virtually destroyed in 1666 when a fire starting in the king’s baker’s shop in Pudding Lane spread through the timber buildings of the old City.
-The catalogue of destruction was appalling: in four days 13,200 houses were destroyed and over 100,000 people made homeless.
+The City of London, however, was virtually destroyed in 1666 when a fire started in the king’s baker’s shop in Pudding Lane and spread through the timber buildings of the old city.
+The catalogue of destruction was appalling: in four days, 13,200 houses were destroyed, and over 100,000 people were made homeless.

-By the mid 17th century, the river was so crowded with shipping waiting to unload – in many cases up to several weeks – that it was said to be almost possible to walk from shore to shore across the craft.
-To ease this burden, the first dock was constructed below Tower Bridge in 1661.
-They grew in number and size over the next 200 years, to meet the ever-expanding merchant fleet, culminating with the Albert Dock in 1880.
+By the mid-17th century, the river was so crowded with shipping waiting to unload – in many cases up to several weeks – that it was said to be almost possible to walk from shore to shore across the craft.
+The first dock was constructed below Tower Bridge in 1661 to ease this burden.
+They grew in number and size over the next 200 years to meet the ever-expanding merchant fleet, culminating with the Albert Dock in 1880.

-With the increase in commercial growth, London took on two faces, with the wealthier citizens moving west into the many famous squares that were being built at this time.
-The merchants and the working classes remained in the City or migrated eastwards as the need for labour to service the expanding trade and industries increased.
-By 1710 London had become the centre of world finance and commerce.
+With the increase in commercial growth, London took on two faces, with the wealthier citizens moving west into the many famous squares being built at this time.
+The merchants and the working classes remained in the City or migrated eastwards as the labour needed to service the expanding trade and industries increased.
+By 1710, London had become the centre of world finance and commerce.

 The coming of the railways brought even more changes to London, bringing in workers and day-trippers from the suburbs and beyond.
-With the increase in leisure time, trips on the Thames started to meet the demand for new ways to enjoy the river – a pleasure that still exists to this day.
+With the increase in leisure time, trips on the Thames started to meet the demand for new ways to enjoy the river – a pleasure that still exists today.